top of page

 For dinner, I have lots of quick easy recipes that I make during the week but I also love to make a bunch of freezer meals to have on hand for evenings where I really don't have time to make dinner.
 You can check out some of the freezer meals I make on this post.
 I will continue to make more posts about recipes I use!
 I also post on my Instagram stories each Saturday the meals and recipes I plan to make for dinner that week.
 If you don't already have an instant pot, I HIGHLY recommend because I use mine multiple times a week!
 It can also be used as a slow cooker which is another great option for work days.

-7. Be very clear with your students about expectations on day 1!
+7. Be very clear with your students about expectations on day ONE!

 I found that a lot of student misbehavior came from them not understanding where the line was and what I was okay with or not.
 Communicating CLEARLY what you expect from the first day will make a world of difference.
 If you don't, you'll find yourself in a situation where you are trying to crack down and tighten up on those limits and it's really hard if you haven't been firm on those all along.
 You're going to have to repeat and repeat and repeat the expectation, but it will make your life easier if you do from the very beginning.